Chapter 21 : A Visit to the Village

-James snatched up the glass.
+James snatched it up.
 “No, I’m good.”
-He took a drink, and shuddered.
+He took a drink and shuddered.
 “I love this stuff.”

 Fred downed a significant portion of his own glass and put the bottle in the centre of the table.
 “So, Rosie,” he said, taking a drink of the whiskey himself.
-“What did you do so early in the school year to make someone want to jinx you?”
+“What’d you do to need the shield stuff two weeks into school?”

 In some ways, Rose was glad to share the story with Fred.
 She loved all of her cousins, but there was a special place in her heart for Fred.
 He’d been the one who had first put her on the Quidditch team, back in her second year, and even though he’d only been her captain for a year, she’d learned a lot from him – in some ways, even more than from James in twice the time, since Fred was also a Chaser.

-“Well…” She launched into a lengthy and detailed rendition of the events of the last few days.
+“Well…” She launched into a lengthy and detailed rendition.
 By the time she finished, Fred was beaming.

 She grinned.
 “Did you really think it would?”

-“Though Lucy really does try to avoid putting us in detention,” James said fairly.
-“She’s only done it to me and Roxanne a couple of times, and we really
+“Well, Lucy really does try to avoid putting us in detention,” James said fairly.
+“She’s only done it to me and Roxanne a couple of times, and we really deserved it.”

 “Huh.”
 Fred took another swig of his whiskey.
-“I clearly haven’t been giving her enough credit.”
-After a moment, he looked at James.
 “Rose says you’re putting them through the ropes at practice.
 I’m proud of you.”

 James leaned forward enthusiastically, and he and Rose were off, describing the team’s improvement, their competition, and their new training regimen.
 They’d both started on the team under Fred, and he’d helped them turn develop into very good players.
 As such, they were always exceedingly eager to impress him, and he was always very interested in hearing about how the team was doing without him.

-Fred walked them to the front of the shop, and handed them a large bag.
-“I thought I might be seeing one of you today,” he said.
+Fred walked them to the front of the shop and handed them a small bag.
+“I thought I might be seeing one of you soon,” he said.

 He shrugged.
 “Yeah, well.
-If you’re causing real mayhem, I want to encourage it.
 Good advertising.
 They’ll be streaming in here first Hogsmeade weekend.”
 He gave both of them a hug.